Welcome to the European Indigenous Tourism Conference EITC 2025!

 Registration

 Event is organized as hybrid, participation is possible both onsite in Inari as well as online.
 The onsite conference venue is the Sámi cultural centre Sajos.
 Maximum number of onsite participants is 200.
 All participants, guests and speakers must register for the conference.
 There is no registration fee but organizers are collecting fees for catering (coffees and lunches marked in the programme).
 Catering fees have to be paid in advance.
 Lunch is available in three restaurants, Sajos, Siida and Wilderness Juutua.
-The registration deadline is 5 May 2025.
-Please register for the conference as well as for social programme by using this online registration form.

 The conference catering fees are: